abeljim/nixos/README.md

+# Instructions
-Download to your home directory
+1. Download or clone to your home directory.
+Use `nix-shell -p git`

-remove the hardware-configuration and flake.lock files
+2. Remove the hardware-configuration and flake.lock files

-copy over the install hardware-configuration.nix from /etc/nixos/ into ./machines/desktop/
+3. Copy over the install hardware-configuration.nix from /etc/nixos/ into ./machines/desktop/

-modify to your needs then run sudo nixos-rebuild switch --flake ~/nixos/#mini
+4. Modify to your needs then run sudo nixos-rebuild switch --flake ~/nixos/#mini

+# Commands
 nupdate - downloads the flake updates nupgrade - applies the changes to the system, you can add programs without running update its will just use that snapshot